Doctor Who Monsters, Aliens and Villains

 (Jonathan Blum & Kate Orman)

 This question was later resolved in "Unnatural History", when the Eighth Doctor, Sam, and new companion Fitz Kreiner arrived in San Francisco after the events of The Doctor's last regeneration.
-After preventing Earth's destruction when the Eye of Harmony was opened by The Master, The Doctor left without checking that reality had stabilised out, and the damage has become critical in 2002, creating a reality scar in the alley where the TARDIS had originally materialised, the scar not only trapping Sam and the TARDIS - while simultaneously ‘summoning’ the dark-haired Sam that The Doctor and Sam had been having ‘visions’ of into existence -, but also has pulled in and trapped several creatures from the higher dimensions in our reality.
-While trying to stabilise the scar before time ran out, The Doctor determined that a naturalist from the higher dimensions was experimenting with his biodata, traces of which were now spread throughout the city as a result of the scar.
-Although The Doctor was able to recover the TARDIS, the scar remained, leaving dark Sam with no other option but to enter the scar herself when The Doctor was in danger and she herself had no idea how to help him, subsequently merging with The Doctor’s biodata and turning into blonde Sam in order to restore a companion who knew how to help The Doctor.
+After preventing Earth's destruction when the Eye of Harmony was opened by The Master, The Doctor left without checking that reality had stabilised out, and the damage has become critical in 2002, creating a reality scar in the alley where the TARDIS had originally materialised, the scar not only trapping Sam and the TARDIS - while simultaneously ‘summoning’ the dark-haired Sam that The Doctor and Sam had been having ‘visions’ of into existence -, but also has pulled in and trapped several creatures from the higher dimensions in our reality, as well as attracting the attention of Faction Paradox.
+While trying to stabilise the scar before time ran out - simultaneously being hunted by a knife-wielding ten-year-old boy whom The Doctor quickly identified as an agent of the Faction, the boy expressing an interest in Sam -, The Doctor determined that Griffin, a naturalist from the higher dimensions, was experimenting with his biodata, traces of which were now spread throughout the city as a result of the scar, his experiments giving Griffin the power to potentially manipulate The Doctor’s timeline until he had ‘defined’ it to his satisfaction.
+Although The Doctor was able to recover the TARDIS despite the Faction agent’s attempt to make The Doctor doubt even Gallifrey’s history, the scar remained, leaving dark Sam with no other option but to enter the scar herself when The Doctor was in danger and she herself had no idea how to help him, merging with The Doctor’s biodata and turning into blonde Sam in order to restore a companion who knew how to help The Doctor.
 In essence, blonde Sam’s entire existence was a paradox; blonde Sam was created when dark Sam threw herself in amongst The Doctor’s biodata in the scar, but she was only able to do so because The Doctor brought her to the scar he’d created, and he only brought her there because he’d already met blonde Sam.
-As The Doctor departed, he realised that not only was Sam going to leave soon, but also, like the agents of the Faction, as a result of the paradox he had just created, he now had no shadow…
+As The Doctor departed, the boy appeared to taunt The Doctor about his paradoxical role in Sam’s life, drawing The Doctor’s attention to the fact that, like the agents of the Faction, as a result of the paradox he had just created, he now had no shadow…

 Book - Interference Book One